NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 </nav>
 ```

-Let's change our Javascript code from before to respond to clicks rather than keyboard focus.
+Let's change our JavaScript code from before to respond to clicks rather than keyboard focus.

 ```js
 const print = evt => {